 Today's business banking customers can also find lines of credit and cash management services in addition to checking accounts.
 Starting a relationship with bank personnel familiar with your field or industry gives you another resource for inquiries and the ability to tap into their experience and expertise when it is needed.
 They may have suggestions or be aware of programs that you did not know about to make your business bigger and better.
 However, be aware that some bankers might try to encourage you to use their products and services — even if you don't necessarily need them — just to make more money.
 Be sure to do your research and ask questions so that you understand what you're signing up for.

 Business banking costs

-At JPMorgan Chase & Co., business owners with revenues up to $10 million can open an account with just $25.
-At First National Bank of Omaha business owners can take advantage of a "Business First Free Checking” account that requires a $100 minimum opening balance but has no minimum balance requirement.
+Many banks offer business checking accounts for free, with a minimum balance requirement and a limited number of transactions.
+At JPMorgan Chase & Co., for example, business owners with revenues of up to $10 million can open an account with just $25.
+At First National Bank of Omaha, business owners can take advantage of a Business First Free Checking account that requires a $100 minimum opening balance but has no minimum balance requirement.

-"You're not just looking at the terms of the deposit accounts, but also look at it in terms of fees.
-Consider what’s the cost of the full relationship,” Ely told BusinessNewsDaily.
+"You're not just looking at the terms of the deposit accounts, but also look at it in terms of fees," Ely told Business News Daily.
+"Consider the cost of the full relationship."

 Documentation requirements for a business bank account vary depending on the type of business.
 Sole proprietors are considered more like a consumer, so required documents should be minimal: A tax ID and social security number are generally all you need.
 Corporations, however, need more documentation, including articles of incorporation and a certificate of good standing with the state.

 If you are using a name other than your own, known as a "doing business as" (DBA) name, you need to register that name with the state and provide the form to the bank.
 You may also need to provide proof of address, usually a bill received at your address or some state communication addressed to your company.